 No one likes living with acne.
-It pops up for seemingly no reason, and causes a great deal of self-consciousness and distress.
-There are a lot of different factors that lead to the development of acne, but what you may not know is that many believe that anxiety and acne are linked.
+It pops up for seemingly no reason, and causes a great deal of self consciousness and distress.
+There are a lot of different factors that lead to the development of acne, but many believe that anxiety and acne are linked.

 The question is: does a person get anxiety because they have acne, or does a person get acne because they have anxiety?
 And, if it's the latter, does curing anxiety provide you with a valuable acne treatment?
 We explore these questions in this article.

 Anxiety is a Separate Condition

 Your anxiety is always something that you should treat, because allowing your anxiety to flourish will only cause long term problems.

 Anxiety and acne are two separate conditions.
 Acne alone cannot cause the development of an anxiety disorder, and anxiety alone cannot lead to acne.
 The two also share a considerable number of causes - especially puberty and sexual changes.
 But let's look at the links between anxiety and acne, and then discuss what this means for treatment.

 Anxiety alone doesn't create acne, but anxiety can cause acne breakouts, and increase the frequency of acne development.

 Acne is the result of bacteria in the skin and skin oils.
 When you have anxiety, several changes occur that may lead to acne breakouts:

 - Hormone Fluctuations Stress hormones released during anxiety cause changes in your pores and possibly an increase in skin oils.
 This combination clogs pores, allowing bacteria to grow, ultimately leading to acne.
 This is the most common link between anxiety and acne.